John Sims was traveling with an associate. The associate said, “John, aren’t you going to put on your seatbelt?”

 Take control of your life, and experience the exhilaration which comes from proceeding methodically toward your worthy ideal.
 Your success begins with the dream…and happens after you’ve done your part to enlist the voice of inspiration on your journey.
 See it in your mind, commit it to paper, and be grateful for it before it’s even yours.
 This puts you in tune with that ‘inner voice’, and you’ll finally know just what to do, and when.

-This article, originally written November 14, 2003, was adapted and expanded to become the award-winning international bestseller: The Jackrabbit Factor
+This article, originally written November 14, 2003, was adapted and expanded to become the award-winning international bestseller.
+Read it free: The Jackrabbit Factor

 Latest posts by Leslie Householder (see all)